 netsh wlan set hostednetwork mode=allow ssid=TrickyWays.com key=12345678

-You will see the following output of the command if executed successful.
+- You will see the following output of the command is executed successfully.

-Till now we have created ad-hoc network on Windows 8, its time to start it.
-Type the following command in the command prompt window.
+- Till now we have created an ad-hoc network on Windows 8, it’s time to start it.
+Type the following command in the command prompt window and hit Enter.

 netsh wlan start hostednetwork

-Now make sure internet connection share option is enabled in your network connection properties.
-Right-click on the left-bottom corner of the screen and select Network Connection option.
+- Now make sure the internet connection share option is enabled in your network connection properties.
+Right-click on the left-bottom corner of the screen and select the Network Connection option.

-Right-click on the connection icon and select Properties from menu, this will connection properties window.
+- Right-click on the connection icon and select Properties from the menu, this will connect the properties window.

-If you successfully share internet connection from PC or having any problem share with us below in comments.
+If you successfully share an internet connection from a PC or have any problem, share with us below in the comments.